 These three small bones are closest to the five metatarsal bones.
 They sit in a

-row that begins at the inside of the foot and moves toward the cuboid on the
+row beginning at the inside of the foot and end at the cuboid.

 This curved bone sits between the talus and cuneiforms.

-bones create the body of the foot.
-Numbered one through five, the bone that
+bones in each foot create the body of the foot.
+Numbered one through five,

-The phalanges create the toes.
-Each toe consists of three
+The phalanges make up the toes.
+Each toe consists of three separate

-separate bones and two joints, except for the big toe, which has only two bones—distal
+bones and two joints, except for the big toe, which only has two bones and one